 If everything is OK when you verify your filter, then you can save it.

 You should also know that if it’s a brand new site or a site that has very little traffic (even very spammers), then there won’t be enough data for the tool to say that everything’s OK, but it probably is.
 Just come back and check it later once you’ve got some more traffic.

 Stopping the Stat Spam

 All spam is bad, of course, but referral spam can really send you off on the wrong track if you don’t account for it or stop it.

 It’s a pain, yes, but you really should try to stop it.

 Once again, that plugin for referral spam is called Bot Block.

 And don’t forget to address the ghost spam too.
-As more people are catching on how to block referrer spam, more and more are turning to tactics like ghost spamming.
+As more people are catching on to how to block referrer spam, more and more are turning to tactics like ghost spamming.